mehrsharma/reactForm/README.md

 # reactForm
 basic form

-edit the App.js and Form.js files in the src folder as needed
+edit the App.js and Form.js files in the my-app/src folder as needed